nbreum15/entitas-vs/README.md

 Nice right?

 # Important: Requirements
-The [paid Roslyn Generator](https://www.assetstore.unity3d.com/en/#!/content/87638) is strongly recommand when using this extension because it is able to generator with compiler errors.
+The [paid Roslyn Generator](https://www.assetstore.unity3d.com/en/#!/content/87638) is strongly recommand when using this extension because it is able to generate with compiler errors.
 The Normal Generator from [Entitas](https://github.com/sschmid/Entitas-CSharp/releases) will also work, but because the Normal Generator is reflection-based, compiler errors will block it from generating (which makes it very cumbersome to work with).

 # Setup
 To use Entitas-vs you need to: